itsXactlY/reinforcement-trading/README.md

 ```

-3. Set up your Binance API key and secret in the `qdnnv1.py` file.
+3. Set up your Phemex API key and secret in the `qdnnv1.py` file.

 ```python
 API_KEY = 'your-api-key'